blacklucius101/Tester/README.md

 ## Border rules
 Midline may overlap with resistance or support, in which case resistance and support become the only valid borders and midline is treated as practically non-existent.

 Resistance and support may not overlap.
-If they do, we technically have no valid internal borders, since they cancel out and as a result both are treated as practically non-existent.
+If they do, we technically have no valid internal borders, since they cancel each other out and as a result both are treated as practically non-existent.

+Treating a border as practically non-existent means the border is visible on the chart but invisible to the indicator's logic.

 * A counter-cross push candle must not close through more than 2 internal borders.
 * A cross push, cross, or counter-cross candle must not close through more than 1 internal border.